dailypush/GoMinecraftStatStream/Readme.md

 - **Endpoint:** `/playerstats`
 - **Method:** `GET`
 - **Query Parameters:**
-  - `playername` (required): The name of the player whose stats are to be retrieved.
+  - `playername` (optional): The name of the player whose stats are to be retrieved.
+  - `playernames` (optional): return and compare multiple players
   - `stattype` (optional): The specific stat type to retrieve.
 If not provided, all stats for the player are retrieved.
 Use dashes (-) instead of colons (:) in the stat type.
   - `groupby` (optional): Group results by specific criteria.
 Currently supported: `stattype`.
   - `sort` (optional): Sort results by value.
 Supported values: `asc` (ascending) and `desc` (descending).
+  - `top` (optional): Limit the number of results to the top N items.
+  - `category` (optional): Filter stats by a specific category.
 - **Example Usage:**
   - Get all stats for player `pvpNJ`: `http://localhost:8080/playerstats?playername=pvpNJ`
   - Get specific stat `minecraft:mined:minecraft:chest` for player `pvpNJ`: `http://localhost:8080/playerstats?playername=pvpNJ&stattype=minecraft-mined-minecraft-chest`
   - Get all stats for player `pvpNJ`, grouped by `stattype` and sorted in descending order: `http://localhost:8080/playerstats?playername=pvpNJ&groupby=stattype&sort=desc`
+  - Get the top 10 mined items for player `pvpNJ`, sorted in descending order: `http://localhost:8080/playerstats?playername=pvpNJ&sort=desc&top=10&category=mined`
+  - Get stats for specific players: `http://localhost:8080/playerstats?playernames=Player1,Player2&category=mined&top=5`

 ## Configuration